honeycombio/observability-day-workshop/README.md

 4. Maybe notice that there's a crapton of blahblah from fs-instrumentation.
 Show them library.name
 5. Disable the fs-instrumentation in backend-for-frontend-nodejs/tracing.ts.
 Note that i leave it on for meminator because meminator does meaningful stuff in the filesystem.
 It's already off for phrase-picker and image-picker.

-THe story of a feature flag: nodejs has a feature flag around the imagemagick call, with a separate implementation that runs 25% of the time (or whatever is set in featureFlags.ts).
+The story of a feature flag: nodejs has a feature flag around the imagemagick call, with a separate implementation that runs 25% of the time (or whatever is set in featureFlags.ts).
 We want to know whether the new way is faster.

 You can look at which takes longer by feature flag, but if you drill into a few traces, often the download dominates.
 We need to see more clearly this particular piece, but there's no span around it. (at least, not when it works the old way.
 Austin's code for the library is already instrumented.)